 In addition to the Refuse to Accept Policy for 510(k)s Guidance document I discussed in my previous post, the FDA also issued a guidance titled Acceptance and Filing Reviews for Premarket Approval Applications (PMAs) at the same time.

 There has been much controversy about the new RTA FDA Guidance document titled "Refuse to Accept Policy for 510(k)s".
 The draft of this guidance was issued for review in August of 2012 and was recently released at the end of that year.
 However companies are still talking about the changes to the policy and the issues they have with them.
 As always, the draft guidance document went through the review process where companies could read through the document and provide comments.
-Several leading medical device companies provided feedback and comments and can be found in this article.

 October is a very important month for women: It’s National Breast Cancer Awareness Month.
 There are many things to be proud of for how far we have come with treating breast cancer.
 The Susan G. Komen Foundation reports that the 5-year survival rate for female breast cancer survivors in the U.S. has improved from 63% in the early 1960’s to 90% today.
 Thanks to advances in technology and awareness of the disease, we have been able to make great strides.